szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 For a more senior person, this should be trivial.
-I'm not quizzing them on statistics jargon or anything like that (I personally have a terrible memory for that sort of thing anyway), I want to know if they understand the _concepts_, and if they can reason and communicate about things like the size of the data set, how they would divide up subsets of the data and why.
+I'm not quizzing them on statistics jargon or anything like that (I personally have a terrible memory for that sort of thing anyway), I want to know if they understand the _concepts_, and if they can reason and communicate about things like the size of the data set, and how they would divide up subsets of the data.

 • **Room to tell a story**